CTU-Bern/links/README.md

   * [further explanations and elaboration of PROBAST](https://www.acpjournals.org/doi/10.7326/M18-1377)
   * useful along side TRIPOD perhaps?

+[The COMET Initiative](https://www.comet-initiative.org/) has a searchable list of standardised outcome sets for diseases, conditions etc.

 Feel free to add to this list.